-Global citizenship and social justice are the focus of this course which combines History, Geography and Literature.
-In addition, students learn Spanish as they participate in a community experience in Latin America with trip partner Canada World Youth.
+Global citizenship and social justice are the focus of this 3 credit program in History, Geography and English.
+In addition, students gain exposure to conversational Spanish as they explore globalisation issues in Central America.
+Further exploration of Canadian based issues such as those facing Indigenous communities in Canada further enhances this learning opportunity.